HussainAther/philosophy/causality/emergence.md

 theoretical approach, this can be tedious, but in empirical investigations the experimental setup can often be used for this purpose.
 For instance, experimental protocols include a task for subjects that defines possible mental states, and they include procedures to record brain states.

+The first step is to find a proper assignment of Li and Ls at the neural level.
+A good candidate for Li are the properties of individual neurons.
+Then the first task is to construct Ls in such a way that statistical states are based on equivalence classes of those individual states whose differences are irrelevant with respect to a given mental state at level H. This reflects that a neural correlate of a conscious mental state can be multiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" from David Chalmers "What is a neural correlate of consciousness?".